learninglab-dev/learn-css/basics/resources-setup.md

 When you're ready to do more with styling, you can run a local copy of `resources.learninglab.xyz`!
 This will allow you to view your changes immediately in the browser without submitting PRs or waiting for approval.
 Of course, you should still submit a PR when you've got something you're happy with, so your new styles can go live on the full site.

 To setup a local server, follow these steps:

+0. Make sure you have `node.js` and `npm` installed on your machine.
+You can do this with a package manager like Homebrew, or you can grab the installer for your operating system [here](https://nodejs.org/en/download/).

+1. Open your command line interface app (on a Mac this is Terminal; on Windows you can download a similar program).

+2. Decide where you'd like to save your local copy of the repo.
+Then use the command `cd` to navigate to that location.
+For example, if you want to put the copy on your desktop, you'd enter `cd desktop` in the command line.

+3. Once you're in the right place, head over to `the-resources` repo on github.
+There you'll click the green button `Clone or download` and copy the url that pops up.

+4. Back in your terminal, enter `git clone [paste url link]`.
+This should start the process of downloading the repo.

+5. When the download finishes, enter `cd the-resources` to navigate into your new folder.
+Then install its dependencies by typing `npm i`.
+This might take a minute or two.

+6. Finally, you can enter `npm run devstart` and then navigate to `localhost:3000` in your browser.
+You should see a copy of the resources!
+Now, when you make an save changes to your local copy of the repository, you updates should appear here in the browser right away.